zlatanvasovic/dotfiles/README.md

 > @ZDroid does dotfiles

-These dotfiles are sorted in directories — categories.
+These dotfiles are sorted in directories &mdash; categories.

 ## License